Kong/docs.konghq.com/app/_src/kic-v2/guides/configuring-https-redirect.md

 annotations instruct the controller to create a route with `protocols=[https]` and `https_redirect_status_code` set to the code of your choice (the default if unset is `426`).
-1. Configure the protocols that are aloowed in the `konghq.com/protocols` annotation.
+1. Configure the protocols that are allowed in the `konghq.com/protocols` annotation.
    {% capture the_code %}
 {% navtabs codeblock %}
 {% navtab Ingress %}